 Controls – 10/10

-Since the 2D side scrolling formula had been long-since perfected by the time this game came out, there should have been no problems with the game’s control scheme, and so there isn’t.
-However, the game introduces a lot of unique mechanics to the 2D side scrolling formula, which are also perfectly executed, such as the cover-shooting mechanics and the facility to perform stealth attacks.
-In a way, it reminds me games like Operation Winback and Headhunter.
+Since the 2D side-scrolling formula had been long-since perfected by the time this game came out, there should have been no problems with the game’s control scheme, and so there isn’t.
+However, the game introduces a lot of unique mechanics to the 2D side-scrolling formula, which are also perfectly executed, such as the cover-shooting mechanics and the facility to perform stealth attacks.
+In a way, it reminds me of games like Operation Winback and Headhunter.